How to manage Linux File System?

 > \# resize2fs /dev/ubuntu-vg/ubuntu-lv/

-The list of commands to extend the ‘root’ partition Ubuntu Desktop 20.04 LTS
+Expanding the 'root' Partition: Ubuntu Desktop 20.04 LTS

 > \# growpart /dev/sda/ 2